 Example 1.
 Under the terms of your divorce, you have custody of your child for 10 months of the year.
 Your former spouse has custody for the other 2 months.
 You and your former spouse provide the child's total support.
 You are considered to have provided more than half of the support of the child.
-However, see Noncustodial parent, later.
+However, see Exception, later.

 Example 2.
-You and your former spouse provided your child's total support for 1999.
-You had custody of your child under your 1993 divorce decree, but on August 31, 1999, a new custody decree granted custody to your former spouse.
-Because you had custody for the greater part of the year, you are considered to have provided more than half of your child's support.
+You and your former spouse provided your child's total support for 2000.
+You had custody of your child under your 1994 divorce decree, but on August 31, 2000, a new custody decree granted custody to your former spouse.
+Because you had custody for the greater part of the year, you are considered to have provided more than half of your child's support, unless the exception described next applies.

-Noncustodial parent.
-The noncustodial parent is the parent who has custody of the child for the shorter part of the year or who does not have custody at all.
+Exception.
 The noncustodial parent will be treated as providing more than half of the child's support if:

-- The custodial parent signs a written declaration that he or she will not claim the exemption for the child, and the noncustodial parent attaches this written declaration to his or her return, - 2) A decree or agreement went into effect after 1984 and states the noncustodial parent can claim the child as a dependent without regard to any condition, such as payment of support, or - 3) A decree or agreement executed before 1985 provides that the noncustodial parent is entitled to the exemption, and he or she provides at least \$600 for the child's support during the year, unless the pre-1985 decree or agreement is modified after 1984 to specify that this provision will not apply.
+- 1) The custodial parent signs a written declaration, discussed later, that he or she will not claim the exemption for the child, and the noncustodial parent attaches this written declaration to his or her return, - 2) A decree or agreement went into effect after 1984 and states the noncustodial parent can claim the child as a dependent without regard to any condition, such as payment of support, or - A decree or agreement executed before 1985 provides that the noncustodial parent is entitled to the exemption, and he or she provides at least \$600 for the child's support during the year, unless the pre-1985 decree or agreement is modified after 1984 to specify that this provision will not apply.